marco262/my_wiki/data/onednd/class/monk.md

 When you roll Initiative, you can regain all expended Ki Points.
 When you do so, roll your Martial Arts die, and regain a number of Hit Points equal to your Monk level plus the number rolled.

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a [[glossary:Long Rest]].

 ### Level 2: Unarmored Movement